-Let's take a look at all of these areas to get a better sense of what Langston University offers and if it could be the right college for you.
+Let's take a closer look at these areas to get a better sense of what Langston University offers and if it seems like a good choice for you.

-It is moderately difficult to get into Langston University.
+Langston University is moderately difficult to get into.
 The acceptance rate at Langston University is 61%.
 Last year, 9,244 students applied to Langston University and 5,635 were admitted.

-Out of all the first-year, full-time undergrads who start at Langston University, around 52% are still enrolled their sophomore year.
-Around 50% of students who started at Langston University earn their Bachelor's degrees within six years.
-The average six-year graduation rate for U.S. colleges and universities is 61% for public schools, and 67% for private, non-profit schools.
+About 52% of students who start at Langston University come back the next year.
+50% of Langston University undergrads graduate within six years.
+Compare this to the average six-year graduation rate for colleges and universities in the U.S., which is around 61% for public schools and 67% for private.

 Job placement rates after graduation and average starting salaries can all give important clues about the value of a degree from a specific school.
-Within six months of graduating, 50% of graduates receive at least one full-time job offer.
+50% of graduates from Langston University recieve at least one full-time job offer within six months of graduating.

 Recent Langston University grads have an average starting salary of $41,000 a year.
 The average starting salary for all 2021 graduates was around $60,000 a year, though these numbers vary widely by major.

-In 2020, students graduated with an average of $39,681 in student loans for each student with debt.
+Graduates in the class of 2022 had an average of $39,681 in student loans per borrower.
 For context, compare this number with the average national debt, which is around $36,000 per borrower.

 If Langston University seems like a school you want to apply to, click the heart button to save it to your college list.